 If you’re struggling to figure out how to make employees feel valued, consider implementing some of the strategies below.
 They’re practical, easily applicable, and relatively low-cost.
 By building these tips into an employee retention program, you’ll establish a culture of recognition that makes your company a far more attractive.

 1. Use social media for public recognition.

-Most supervisors know they need to frequently acknowledge the good work of their direct reports—but few actually maximize their impact by taking recognition to a public sphere.
+Supervisors know they need to frequently acknowledge the good work of their direct reports—but few actually maximize their impact by taking recognition to the public sphere.
 Social media provides a powerful opportunity to shout out employee successes and increase their feelings of pride, accomplishment, and belonging.
-Try giving personalized “recommendations” on LinkedIn when employees really go above and beyond.
+Give personalized “recommendations” on LinkedIn when employees really go above and beyond.

 2. Provide unexpected time off.

 Companies participate in “Summer Fridays” every single year—which are nice, obviously, but not very effective at helping employees feel valued.
 Comparatively, imagine that you announce to your staff that thanks to their incredible hard work in Q3, they will have the entire week of Christmas off as a company-wide holiday.
 That kind of surprise makes PTO seem like a gift from a very appreciative company to its highly-valued staff.

 Employees know their value when you consistently listen to and act on their feedback.
 By offering frequent and varied opportunities for candid feedback, and following through with acknowledgment of the issues raised and appropriate action within a reasonable time frame, you’re showing employees that you see them as valuable decision-makers in their own right.
 If you want your staff to feel like they have a stake in your company, give them that opportunity.